Traverse City, Michigan: Neighborhoods and districts

+The city employs two tax increment financing (TIF) districts: TIF 97, overlapping with the Front Street District, and Old Town TIF in the Old Town District.

 Climate

 Traverse City has a warm-summer continental climate (Köppen Dfb) close to being a hot-summer continental climate (Dfa).

 Its location near the 45th parallel is tempered by the strong and moderating effects of Lake Michigan and Grand Traverse Bay, which have a particularly noteworthy effect on the peninsulas that branch north of the city.
 As a result, they have viticulture and cherry orchards.

 Consequently, it generally experiences warm, mild summers and severe winters.
 Lake Michigan especially, but also Grand Traverse Bay, greatly impact the area's diverse coastal weather patterns, which occasionally consist of sudden and/or large amounts of precipitation during the seasonally active periods.
 Lake-effect snowfall constitutes a large percentage of the total annual snow accumulation, which averages around 80 inches (203 cm).
 Periods of snowfall typically last from November to April, although light snow as late as May or as early as late September sometimes occur.

 Traverse City's record high temperature is 105 F, recorded in 1936, and its low temperature is -37 F, recorded on February 17, 1979.